AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 **Location**

-Drag and drop **Location** into the segment editor.
+Drag and drop **[!UICONTROL Location]** into the segment editor.

 * Select from the following parameters:

-    * **Include** - Select whether you want the campaign to include or exclude a location.
+    * **[!UICONTROL Include]** - Select whether you want the campaign to include or exclude a location.
-    * **Select country to add** - From the drop-down box, select the country you wish to include in the segment.
+    * **[!UICONTROL Select country to add]** - From the drop-down box, select the country you wish to include in the segment.
 The country name appears to the right.
 You can choose multiple countries.

 Once the country is added, you can specify the state, city and zip code of the segment as well.

-* **Select State or Province to add** - From the drop-down box, select the U.S. state or Canadian Province you wish to include.
+* **[!UICONTROL Select State or Province to add]** - From the drop-down box, select the U.S. state or Canadian Province you wish to include.
 You can make multiple selections.
-* **Zip Code** - Enter the zip code you wish to include in your segment.
+* **[!UICONTROL Zip Code]** - Enter the zip code you wish to include in your segment.
-* **Cities** - Enter the city or cities you wish to include.
+* **[!UICONTROL Cities]** - Enter the city or cities you wish to include.
 Use a semicolon between cities.

 >[!TIP]
 >
->**What segment conditions do I choose?
-‘AND’ or ‘OR’?** OR functions as an additional option within each field.
+>**What segment conditions do I choose? ‘[!UICONTROL AND]’ or ‘[!UICONTROL OR]’?** OR functions as an additional option within each field.
 Prospects need only fulfill one criteria of the multiple criteria selected within each field in order to qualify for the segment.
 (For example, prospects can either be from the U,S. *or* from the Defense industry).
 AND functions as an additional mandatory parameter which must be met for this segment.
 (For example, prospects must both be from the U.S. and from the Defense industry).
 Within each segmentation profile, each separate field can function as both, either an “AND” or “OR” depending on the Segment Condition selected.

-**Industries** Under the **Profile Segmentation** section, check the box next to **Industry**.
+**Industries** Under the **[!UICONTROL Profile Segmentation]** section, check the box next to **[!UICONTROL Industry]**.

 * Select from the following parameters:

-    * **Includes** - Select whether you want the segment to include or exclude an industry.
+    * **[!UICONTROL Includes]** - Select whether you want the segment to include or exclude an industry.
-    * **Select Industries to add** - Select the industry you wish to include in the segment.
+    * **[!UICONTROL Select Industries to add]** - Select the industry you wish to include in the segment.
 The industry appears below the drop-down box.
 You can choose multiple industries.

 **Organization Group**

-Under the **Profile Segmentation** section, check the box next to **Organization Group.**
+Under the **[!UICONTROL Profile Segmentation]** section, check the box next to **[!UICONTROL Organization Group].**

 * From the drop-down box, select from the following choices: